jbird186/foresee/docs/reference.md

 * `fetch`/`@` (`&buffer -- value`): Reads an 8-byte `value` from `&buffer`.
 * `store`/`!` (`value &buffer --`): Writes an 8-byte `value` to `&buffer`.

-Attempting to read to, or write from, an invalid memory address may cause an error.

 `fetchc`/`@c` (`&buffer -- value`) and `storec`/`!c` (`value &buffer --`) can be used to read and write 1-byte `value`s to and from memory, respectively.

+Attempting to read from, or write to, an invalid memory address may cause an error.

+Note that modifying inline strings is undefined behavior.
+For example, `100 "Hello World!\n" store` would result in undefined behavior.
+Treat pointers to inline strings as strictly read-only.

 ### Variables Example